techjay-c/tp/docs/DeveloperGuide.md

 Expected Output in the Dentist List: Dentist with DENTIST_ID 1 is deleted from the dentist list.

-Expected Output in Command Output Box: Details of the deleted dentist shown in the Command Output Box.
+Expected Output in Command Output Box: Details of the deleted dentist shown.

 `delete-dentist -1`

 Expected Output in the Dentist List: No dentist is deleted.

-Expected Output in Command Output Box: Error details shown in the status message for invalid ID provided.
+Expected Output in Command Output Box: Error details shown for invalid ID provided.

 Other incorrect delete commands to try:<br>
 `delete-dentist`, `delete-dentist x`, `...` <br>(where x is not a valid Dentist ID)